silversub/terraform/provider/event-streams-data-sources.md

 Import the name of an existing event streams topic as a read-only data source.
 Then, You can reference the fields of the data source in other resources within the same configuration by using interpolation syntax.
 {: shortdesc}

-The owner of the `ibmcloud_api_key` has permission to create Event Streams instance under specified resource group.
-However, you need the **Manager** role to create the instance in order to create topic.
- {: important}

 ### Sample Terraform code
 {: #event-stream-ds-sample}